vaelen/website/content/authors/admin/_index.md

 around the daily work of engineering quality software.
-His second masters degree was in theology, which provided him with both theory and practice in mentoring, coaching, family systems theory, public speaking, effecting organization change, team building, and other skills that are helpful when managing people and organizations.
+His second masters degree was in theology, which provided him with both theory and practice in mentoring, coaching, family systems theory, public speaking, effecting organizational change, team building, and other skills that are helpful when managing people and organizations.

 In his free time, Andrew enjoys learning languages, traveling, hiking,